fabiolrodriguez/spina-challange/README.md

 ## Notes

 This is my very first contact with a ruby application, so there are mistakes and errors here for now.

+## Changelog

+* Fixed local spina image and installation
+* Added named volume to docker-compose file to persist ruby files and local db
+* Fixed Dockerfile
+* Create separated dockerfiles for prod and dev
+* docker-compose now can build image for development and production